trusoft-limited/Trusoft-Intern-Assessment/README.md

 # General Instructions
 Choose the task repo below that matches the role you applied for:
 Read the read.md file in the matching directory.
 Be sure to read the instructions carefully and ask any clarifying questions either via Github issues or by emailing hr@trusoftng.com
-Create a new private repository for your exercise and add 9ijakidArchitect and Trusoft-dev (the Trusoft hiring team members) as private collaborators (We do this to preserve your anonymity so it's not obvious you are looking for a new role.)

 ## 1. Frontend Task
 ### Task is to design a responsive website, using the provided wireframes - https://github.com/trusoft-limited/Trusoft-Intern-Assessment/tree/main/Frontend-Assessment